Solar eclipse wows stargazers in Africa, Asia, Middle East

-DUBAI (AP) — Stargazers in Africa, Asia and parts of the Middle East looked to the skies this weekend to witness a partial social eclipse.
+DUBAI (AP) — Stargazers in Africa, Asia and parts of the Middle East looked to the skies Sunday to witness a partial solar eclipse.

 It was known as a “ring of fire” because the moon covered most, but not all, of the sun.
-It started at at 11:45 p.m.
-EDT Saturday and went until 5:34 a.m.
+It occurred during the daytime hours Sunday in areas that saw the spectacle, lasting from 11:45 p.m.
+EDT Saturday and until 5:34 a.m.
 EDT Sunday.

 Millions from Dubai to Taiwan to Japan to India watched the solar spectacle.

-In Dubai, people could see over 85 percent of the sun covered by moon, with photographers taking stunning photos of the eclipse over the iconic Burj Khalifa building.
+In Dubai, people could see over 85% of the sun covered by the moon, with photographers taking stunning photos of the eclipse over the Burj Khalifa building.

 It was a sight that will not be possible in the country for another 14 years, according to Chief Executive Officer of Dubai Astronomy Group Hasan al-Hariri.